Posts Tagged ‘Apex’

 In short the code below will return (as a String) the type of field that we’re working with.
 Neither the name of the object or the name of the field need to be known in advance.

-Salesforce: Different percentage code coverage in different environments
+Salesforce: Different percentage unit test code coverage in different environments

 Spot the difference.